Alejandro-ZZ/arduino-monitor/README.md

 ## LCD display info

-The follow image show how the data is displayed in a 16x2 LCD.
+The following image shows how the data is displayed in a 16x2 LCD.

 ![alt text](https://github.com/Alejandro-ZZ/arduino-monitor/blob/master/LCD_Data.jpg)